University of Michigan Library: Off-campus facilities

 The only off-campus library in the University of Michigan system is the Biological Station Library.
 Its collection consists of over 16,000 cataloged volumes and more than 50 paper journals.
 It specializes in limnology, ornithology, ecology, systematics, taxonomy, and natural history.
 Located in Pellston, Michigan, near the northern tip of the Lower Peninsula of Michigan, the University of Michigan Biological Station is dedicated to education and research in field biology and environmental science.

-Not considered an independent library, but nevertheless a key facility for the entire U-M library system, the Buhr Remote Shelving Facility stores in a preservation-sensitive environment over two million items too fragile or rarely used to be kept in the main libraries.
+Not considered an independent library, but nevertheless a key facility for the entire U-M library system, the Buhr Building stores in a preservation-sensitive environment over two million items too fragile or rarely used to be kept in the main libraries.

 Challenges and opportunities

 Michigan Publishing

 Michigan Publishing (formerly "MPublishing") is a library publishing initiative which is "the hub of scholarly publishing at the University of Michigan."

 Major activities of Michigan Publishing include: "publishing monographs in print and electronic forms; hosting and publishing journals, with an emphasis on online, open-access formats; developing new digital publishing models with the potential to become community portals for wider knowledge sharing; creating permanent, accessible versions of faculty publications and related materials; publishing and copyright consultation and education; rights advocacy for University of Michigan authors; reissuing materials from our collections and our faculty in new forms (reprints, electronic editions)."

 Michigan Publishing hosts and helps operated 25 University of Michigan-based journals and scholarly conference proceedings in a variety of fields.
 It also operates Deep Blue, the university's institutional repository.

 Michigan Publishing operates several print-on-demand programs.
 The University of Michigan Faculty Reprints (FRS) returns out-of-print books written by university faculty back into circulation on an openly accessible and affordable basis, both online and in print.
 The library also has an Espresso Book Machine on the first floor of the Shapiro Undergraduate Library.

 The University of Michigan Press is a component of Michigan Publishing.